smithharryh/smithharryh.github.io/about/about.markdown

 3 A Levels in Philosophy, English and Economics

 <h3>Experience 👨🏼‍💻</h3>

+<strong> Cyber Threat Innovations Analyst, UK - 2022 - </strong>

+I have returned to the company I worked with on my internship after my masters in a more senior role looking at both innovations and development, and cyber threat intelligence

 <strong>Intelligence Analyst & Developer, Internship, UK — 2019 - 2020 </strong>

 Due do a non disclosure agreement, I am limited in what I can disclose about the tasks I undertook.
 However references and